 In a disc brake system, a steel rotor is bolted to a special hub and a hydraulic- or cable-actuated caliper is bolted to the lower end of the fork or rear portion of the frame.
 When you pull your brake lever, extremely powerful pistons squeeze the rotor to provide stopping power.

 Wet, dry, muddy, dusty, hot, or cold, a good set of hydraulic disc brakes will outperform any other type of brake.
 Once properly installed, you might get a year or more of heavy use with no maintenance at all.
 However, installation and maintenance can be quite complicated and definitely requires expertise, unless you are a hard-core tinkerer.

-If you simply must have disc brakes for your touring bike, consider a model that is cable-actuated rather than hydraulic.
-By using a cable-actuated rather than a hydraulic system, your brakes will be less prone to rapid failure and more easily serviceable by the average mechanic.
+If you want disc brakes for your touring bike, consider a model that is cable-actuated rather than hydraulic.
+By using a cable-actuated rather than a hydraulic system, your brakes will be less prone to failure and more easily serviceable by the average mechanic.
 Cable-actuated models will provide at least as much stopping power as linear-pull brakes and will still provide the previously described advantages associated with non-rim brakes.

 Blair Winter, the bicycle product manager for Burley Design in Eugene, Oregon, feels that the most tried-and-true set up for loaded touring on a tandem is linear-pull brakes used in conjunction with a rear drum brake.

 The drum brake is activated by a thumb shifter on the handlebar and provides adjustable drag to control the extra weight on long descents.
 The most popular drum brake is made by Arai and requires a special rear hub with threading on the left side of the hubshell.

 Two of Burley's top-of-the-line tandem models come disc brake-ready in anticipation of the day when there are disc brake models designed specifically for tandems.